 KONG-AN EXERCISE

-Kong-Ans are questions and answers in the context of a one-to-one conversation/interview with a Zen master or Dharma master.
+Kong-Ans are questions and answers in the context of a one-on-one conversation/interview with a Zen master or Dharma master.
 During a retreat, all participants can conduct a personal interview with the teacher.
-‘What am I?’ is considered the original Kong-an.
-But the Kwan Um school of Zen uses many other Kong-ans from the Indian, Chinese, Korean and Japanese traditions.
+“What am I?” is considered the original Kong-an.
+But the Kwan Um Zen School also uses many other Kong-Ans from the Indian, Chinese, Korean and Japanese traditions.
 These questions can help you gain a deeper insight that is usually difficult to achieve without this technique.

 FORMAL MEALS